 Due to natural threats, in particular earthquakes and floods, in 1968 Pentedattilo was declared uninhabitable and after three years it was definitively abandoned.

-There are also the Museum of popular traditions, with typical objects and materials of the peasant tradition and La Casa del Bergamotto, which preserves some ancient tools used to extract the precious essence of bergamot, the typical citrus of the province of Reggio Calabria and sells natural products obtained from it and its derivatives.
+Also not to be missed are visits to the Museum of Peasant Folk Traditions (MuTrap), which houses inside it typical objects and materials from the peasant tradition, and the House of Bergamot, which preserves some ancient tools used to extract the prized essence of bergamot, the typical citrus fruit of the province of Reggio Calabria, and sells natural products made from it and its derivatives.

-Furthermore, Pentedattilo hosts two important festivals during the summer:
+Pentedattilo also hosts two important festivals during the summer period:

-- Paleariza, an itinerant festival that tends to enhance the tradition of the Grecanico, a particular language still spoken in the area.
-It touches 14 historical centers and villages of Greek Calabria through Greek language courses, theatrical performances, workshops, exhibitions and trekking routes to show the internal areas of the territory.
+- Paleariza, a traveling festival that tends to enhance the tradition of Grecanico, a particular language still spoken in the area.

 With the Byzantine domination began a long period of decline, due to the constant lootings by the Saracens and later by the Duke of Calabria.